Guzzur/java-rmi/README.md

 - The RMI layer on the Remote listens and receives the invocation and calls the relevant method of the Remote Object
 - The RMI layer returns a response to the Client

+## RMI vs REST vs ...
+TODO

+## RMI on Android
+Java.rmi unfortunately does not come with Android and therefore it's not possible to use it

+## The future of RMI
+It is going to die...